 - No communication channels.
 Trust is crucial for an ICO, and a legitimate one should be ready to earn it by being easy to contact.

 - An unknown team.
 An anonymous team that doesn’t provide their real world identities, or a group that doesn’t have any crypto-related experience among them, probably won’t be able to create a successful coin.

 Garbage ICO red flags

 - Imbalanced premine.
-The premine refers to the coins that are reserved for the development team and set aside prior to the ICO.
+The premine refers to the coins that are reserved for the development team, and set aside for them prior to the ICO.
 It’s meant to cover ongoing development costs.
-If too many are hoarded by the inside team, it suggests that they’re more interested in getting rich quick than creating a usable system.
+If too many are hoarded by the inside team, it suggests that they’re more interesting in getting rich quick than creating a usable system.

 - No clear roadmap.
 There should be a clear series of objectives for the developers to achieve following the ICO and estimated dates for completion of each.

 - An inexperienced or unknown team.
 Creating a successful cryptocurrency isn’t easy.
 Most reputable ICOs will have experienced backers or developers who are willing to put their reputation behind the project and have previous successes under their belt.